-Status Description Valid The FortiGate can connect and validate against a FortiManager or FortiGuard distribution servers (FDS).
+Status Description Valid The FortiGate can connect and validate against a FortiManager or FDS.
 Warning The FortiGate cannot connect and validate against a FortiManager or FDS.
-A check is made against how many days the Warning status has continued.
+A check is made against how many days the Warning status has been continuous.
 If the number is less than 30 days, the status does not change.
 Invalid The FortiGate cannot connect and validate against a FortiManager or FDS.
-A check is made against how many days the Warning status has continued.
+A check is made against how many days the Warning status has been continuous.
 If the number is 30 days or more, the status changes to Invalid.
 The firewall ceases to function properly.